AdrianSofariu/twitch-chat-overlay/README.md

 - **System Messages:** Provides clear feedback on connection status (connecting, connected, disconnected, errors).
 - **Basic Styling:** Displays usernames with their Twitch colors.
 - **Auto-Scrolling:** Automatically scrolls to the newest messages, with smart behavior to avoid scrolling if the user is reviewing older messages.
+- **Message Sending:** Allows users to send messages directly from the overlay, with support for Twitch's HELIX API and OAuth for authentication.
+- **7TV Emotes Support:** Displays 7TV channel emotes in the chat messages.

 ## Technologies Used